 According to the golden rule for third-party billing, there is no obligation to guarantee coverage or any other liability in the event that coverage lapses due to the third party’s failure to submit payment by the due date.
 Simply put, if a charge is not documented, you can not bill for it.
-When it comes to private payers, it is important to understand your third-party payer contract so as to avoid any lapses in reimbursement.
+When it comes to private payers, it’s important to understand your third-party payer contract to avoid any lapses in reimbursement.

 Seven Tips To Understand Your Third-Party Payer Contract